eliasrhoden/eliasrhoden.github.io/_posts/2025-06-15-Measurement Test-indicator.md

 ![](/assets/images/lvdt/ltspice_voltage_exc.png)

 If you want OP-amps that behave similar to ideal OP amps, that can drive the output close to the supply voltages, you need *rail to rail* OP-amps.
-The biggest advantage of using rail to rail amps in this application, is that by feeding the OP-amp that scales the ADC-input voltage with 3.3V it's impossible to send a voltage greater than 3.3V to the ADC, thus not risking sending an overvoltage to the MCU.
+The biggest advantage of using rail to rail amps in this application, is that by feeding the OP-amp that scales the ADC-input voltage with 3.3V it's impossible to send a voltage greater than 3.3V to the ADC, thus not risking sending an over-voltage to the MCU.

 ![](/assets/images/lvdt/board0.jpg)